ramez72/NewsScraper/README.md

 Requirements
-1) Running solr with article core if core not availanle create with the command \n cd solr-version/bin\n solr create -c article
+1) Running solr with article core

+if core not availanle create with the command

+cd solr-version/bin

+solr create -c article

 2)Java 10 or higher